-Mincor acquired the then partially developed Miitel Mine from WMC Resources Ltd in 2001 and put it into production that year as the Company's first mine.
-To end September 2012 Miitel had produced 2.03 million tonnes of ore at an average grade of 3.01% nickel, for 61,000 tonnes of contained nickel.
-With past production added to June 2012 ore reserves, Miitel's total known nickel endowment is in excess of 70,000 tonnes of nickel metal, and with future exploration success may ultimately exceed 100,000 tonnes of contained nickel metal - making Miitel one of the more significant of Kambalda's ore bodies.
+Mincor acquired the then partially developed Miitel Nickel Mine from WMC Resources Ltd in 2001 and put it into production that year as the Company's first mine.
+To end December 2013 Miitel had produced 2.216 million tonnes of ore at an average grade of 2.97% nickel, for 66,790 tonnes of contained nickel.
+With past production added to June 2013 ore reserves, Miitel's total known nickel endowment is in excess of 75,000 tonnes of nickel metal, and with future exploration success may ultimately exceed 100,000 tonnes of contained nickel metal - making Miitel one of the more significant of Kambalda's ore bodies.

 The Miitel ore body has an elongated, near vertical but gently plunging configuration, making it ideal for mining.
 The channel structure that hosts the ore lenses has proved very continuous.
 Mincor discovered the North Miitel ore body in 2002 and the South Miitel ore body in 2005, and has continued to extend these discoveries ever since.
 The overall mineralised system remains open to the north and south and subject to ongoing exploration.